Take a full tour of the Museum’s three floors here:

 Inside the Pizzeria, kids learn about math and fractions as they slice up whole pizzas to serve.

-At Tracy's Collision Center, get their hands dirty tuning up a car and applying new paint jobs.
+At Tracy's Collision Center, kids get their hands dirty tuning up a car and applying new paint jobs.

 In Tiny Town, kids can zip to the rescue on a Harley Davidson police motorcycle, thanks to Frontier Harley Davidson; drive a refurbished Lincoln Fire & Rescue firetruck with a loyal dalmatian in the passenger seat; and make life-saving medical discoveries inside Bryan Health Center.